;

 Wildschooling: Fostering a Love for Nature

 Nicolette Sowder is widely recognized as the creator of Wildschooling.
-She coined wildschooling to describe an educational approach that encourages children to explore and learn in nature’s wild, unstructured environments.
-While this approach was created with home educators in mind, it can be incorporated into a variety of programs or your family’s lifestyle.
+She coined the term to describe an educational approach that encourages children to explore and learn in nature’s wild, unstructured environments.
+Although this approach was initially designed for home educators, it can also be integrated into a variety of programs or adapted to fit your family’s lifestyle.

-Wildschooling is not just an educational framework; it’s a movement that celebrates a deep connection with nature and encourages the inner wild spirit to thrive.
-Wildschooling draws inspiration from various sources, including the following.
+Wildschooling is more than just an educational framework—it’s a movement that celebrates a deep connection with nature and encourages the inner wild spirit to thrive.
+This approach draws inspiration from a variety of sources, including the following.

-Wild schooling values the importance of spending time in nature as a crucial element in children’s education.
-This type of education transcends traditional curricula and nurtures a strong bond between individuals and the natural world.
-Wildschooling fosters a holistic and nature-centric approach to learning.
+Wildschooling places a high value on spending time in nature as an essential element of children’s education.
+This approach transcends traditional curricula by fostering a strong bond between individuals and the natural world.
+By embracing a holistic and nature-centric approach to learning, wildschooling encourages children to thrive.

-Note: While Nicolette Sowder combined wild + schooling into the compound word wildschooling, both ways of spelling wild schooling are commonly used.
+Note: While Nicolette Sowder combined wild + schooling into the compound word wildschooling, both spellings—wild schooling and wildschooling—are commonly used.

 Nature Schooling: Outdoor Learning, Wildschooling, Forest Schooling. www.HomeSchoolThinkTank.com